 Using the SURPS (substance use risk profile scale) questionnaire, eligible teens are matched with the personality profile they most closely align with.
-Subsequently, trained facilitators take eligible teens through 2 90-minute workshops.
+Subsequently, they attend 2 90-minute workshops led by trained facilitators.
 Teens begin to understand how their personality impacts their life.
 They leave the program equipped with adaptive-coping skills that are most relevant to their self-reported personality and coping style.
 These skills empower teens to make better choices.

 85% of prevention programs currently used in North American schools are not evidence based.
 They have no concrete results to show that they work.